 I could go one for days, but let me just answer the question “What can I eat?”
 You can eat food.

 Check out the recipe section above for things I make regularly.
+(Keep in mind this site started in 2006 as a vegetarian, but not vegan blog, so some of my older recipes do call for dairy.)
 And check out these resources for more ideas:

 Whole Foods recipes – free online resource of thousands of recipes.
 You can search for vegetarian, dairy-free, vegan, you can even tell the finder that you want something featuring beans, or something healthy.
 I use this all the time.
 There’s also an app that you can whip out at the grocery store.

 All the Post-Punk Kitchen books – there are so many.
-Veganomicon, Vegan with a Vengeance, Vegan Brunch (oh yeah, I forgot to mention that I also eat breakfast and lunch.
-I guess I can talk more about that later,) Appetite for Reduction, Viva Vegan… sooo many books.
+Veganomicon, Vegan with a Vengeance, Vegan Brunch… sooo many books!
 If you’re just going to buy one I recommend Veganomicon – it actually tells you how to cook different grains, beans, veggies.
 It’s a great book for beginners.

-OK, back to breakfast and lunch right quick.
 Tony and I invested in a powerful blender and we both drink a smoothie every morning.
-I throw baby spinach in mine with a bunch of berries, he likes bananas and pineapple with a high-fiber green powder.
-Tony says he’s full until lunch on his smoothie, but I usually have a whole grain English muffin with hummus or apple butter when I get to work.
-Granola with hemp milk is good too, and it’s also really dirty hippy sounding.
+Tony says he’s full until lunch on his smoothie, but I usually have a whole grain English muffin with hummus or apple butter or a bagel with avocado and sea salt when I get to work.
 On the week ends I’ll make something from Vegan Brunch – waffles, or the delicious vegan biscuits and gravy recipe.
+You can find some of my favorite smoothies and juices here.

-If you’re athletic I suggest Rip’s Big Bowl from the Engine 2 Diet book.
+If you’re athletic, or just really hungry in the morning, I suggest Rip’s Big Bowl from the Engine 2 Diet book.
 Oh, and when I was talking about books I forgot to mention Meat is for Pussies as another good one for tough guys and athletic types.

 - a blender – you’ll want it for smoothies and for pureeing soups and things

-- veggie scrubber – Tony uses one to scrub fruits and veggies so we don’t have to peel them.
-When you buy organic produce you’re losing out on nutrients by peeling it.
-(You might want to peel non-organic, since the skin is where the pesticides tend to seep in)
+- veggie scrubber – Tony uses one to scrub organic fruits and veggies so we don’t have to peel them & lose those nutrients.
+(You might want to peel non-organic, since the skin is where the pesticides tend to seep in.)

 - freezer bags – I know they aren’t eco-friendly, but when you make stuff in a crock pot as often as we do, you have a lot of leftovers.
 It’s awesome to come home and throw some frozen leftover chili on the stove and then dick around on Tumblr until dinner is ready